Caveat: Coleslaw after conformity

 4. 나는 어디서 왔는가, 어디로 갈 것인가를 생각하지 않고 살아온 죄를 참회하며 절합니다.

-I would read the fourth affirmation (very tentatively) as: “I bow in repentance of any misdeeds lived, wherever I think I may have come from, wherever I think I may go to.”
+I would read the fourth affirmation (very tentatively) as: “I bow in repentance of any misdeeds lived, not thinking where I may have come from nor where I may go to.”

 Wow, I can’t even begin to really understand what’s going on with these verbs – they’re stacked deeper than a Duluth snowdrift in January.
 And I may not have gotten it right – I deliberately have not gone out to try to find a translation.
 The Googlator gets it stunningly wrong: “I came from and where do you go from thinking you have lived without prostrate in repentance.”
 But knowing that Google is wrong isn’t the same as being able to do a better job, myself.